elithaxxor/GUIDES/README.md

 sdptool browse MAC_ADDRESS

-netstat - [helps display network activity;  (like TCP and UDP) are being used. and rouing. --- outputs mainly TCP] netcat -all --> [scans for other protocols (udp and tcp)]
+netstat - [helps d-oG” flag can be used to store the nmap result in to specific file.isplay network activity;  (like TCP and UDP) are being used. and rouing. --- outputs mainly TCP] netcat -all --> [scans for other protocols (udp and tcp)]

 netlookup <host_name> --> reveals ip